doganparlak/doganparlak.github.io/_pages/projects.md

 ## Roleplay Chatbot

 ### Abdi Business Technologies
 The project aims to assist medical representatives in training on specific medicines, aiming to enhance sales performance.
-I took part in the creation of medical professional personas (doctors, pharmacists).
+I created a chatbot which represents medical professional personas (doctors, pharmacists), fine-tuned the model and built a Retrieval-Augmented Generation (RAG) system to provide accurate, context-aware responses.
+The chatbot operates in a speech-to-speech format for realistic training simulations.

 ## AI Candidate Analysis

 ### Abdi Business Technologies
 The project aims to provide an end-to-end AI-supported hiring process.
-I led the development of this project, which includes CV analysis based on seniority-specific job descriptions, candidate filtering, personalized interview questions with follow-ups, and a bot that joins interviews to assess and evaluate candidates.
+I led the development of this project, which includes CV analysis based on seniority-specific job descriptions, candidate filtering, personalized interview questions with follow-ups, and a bot that joins interviews to assess and evaluate candidates operating in a speech-to-speech format.

 ## Unknown Data Classification through Ensemble Learning